Put Splunk Enterprise onto system images

-- For more specific information about getting Windows data into Splunk, review "About Windows data and Splunk" in the Getting Data In Manual.
+- For more specific information about getting Windows data into the Splunk platform, review Monitoring Windows data with Splunk Enterprise in the Getting Data In manual.

 Concepts for system integration on Windows

-The main reason to integrate Splunk into Windows system images is to ensure that Splunk is available immediately when the machine is activated for use in the enterprise.
-This frees you from having to install and configure Splunk after activation.
+The main reason to integrate Splunk Enterprise into Windows system images is to ensure that Splunk Enterprise is available immediately when the machine is activated for use in the enterprise.
+This frees you from having to install and configure Splunk Enterprise after activation.

 In many typical environments, universal forwarders on Windows machines send data to a central indexer or group of indexers, which then allow that data to be searched, reported and alerted on, depending on your specific needs.

 Integrating Splunk Enterprise into your Windows system images requires planning.

 In most cases, the preferred Splunk Enterprise component to integrate into a Windows system image is a universal forwarder.
 The universal forwarder is designed to share resources on computers that perform other roles, and does much of the work that an indexer can, at much less cost.
 You can also modify the forwarder's configuration using the deployment server or an enterprise-wide configuration manager with no need to use Splunk Web to make changes.

 In some situations, you may want to integrate a full instance of Splunk Enterprise into a system image.
 Where and when this is more appropriate depends on your specific needs and resource availability.

 You should not include a full version of Splunk Enterprise in an image for a server that performs any other type of role, unless you have specific need for the capability that an indexer has over a forwarder.
 Installing multiple indexers in an enterprise does not give you additional indexing power or speed, and can lead to undesirable results.

 Before integrating Splunk Enterprise into a system image, consider: